mozilla/stateof/README.md

 # Rise25

-Website for announcing Mozilla's Rise 25 competition winners
+Website for the 2023 State of Mozilla competition winners

 ## Stack